 \section{Composition subalgebra of a weighted projective line: Part I}

-In this section we recall the definition of the composition subalgebra $U(\XX)$ of the Hall algebra $H(\XX)$ of a weighted projective line $\XX$ introduced by Schiffmann in \cite{S1}.
+In this section we recall the definition of the composition subalgebra $U(\XX)$ of the Hall algebra $H(\XX)$ of a weighted projective line $\XX$ introduced by second-named author in \cite{S1}.
 The main result of this part is the fact that $U(\XX)$ is a \emph{topological bialgebra}.
-We start with the case of the usual non-weighted projective line $\PP^1$.